calebmsword/javascript-notes/are-generators-useful.md

 console.log(getUniqueId());  // 3
 ```

-A feature of generators that is not often discussed is that they allow for *two-way message passing*.
-Suppose we have a `generator` and then we do `const iterator = generator()`:

- - `iterator.next(value)` sends information in two ways.
+Another reason you might advocate for generators that is they they allow for *two-way message passing*.
+Suppose we have a `generator` and then we do `const iterator = generator()`.
+The function call `iterator.next(value)` sends information in two ways.
 The return value is an object containing the value yielded from the `generator`.
 Meanwhile, `value` is passed to `generator` and replaces the most recent `yield <expression>` (or is ignored if no `yield` was reach yet).

-Of course, we could accomplish something like this without generators:
+But I don't think this is convincing either because we could accomplish something like this without generators:

 ```javascript
 const DONE = Symbol("done");